b1u3b3rrys/nixosfiles/README.md

 i dont know what i should put here lol
 ## info (read that)

-firstly, i don't recommend using this git btw, because i dont fu*king know how home manager works
+firstly, i don't recommend using this git btw, because maybe u dont understand how ts works

 ## Authors